toastwaffle/toastwaffle.github.io/cv.markdown

 ## Employment and Experience

+ * Google Ireland Ltd (18th July 2016 - )
+     - Starting as a Site Reliability Engineer (Software Engineer)
  * Semmle Ltd (29th June - 2nd October 2015)
-     - Worked on a Sublime Text plugin integrating the company's core software analysis products with the text editor.
+     - Worked on a Sublime Text plugin integrating the company's core software analysis products with the text editor, and a web based interface to the company's analysis querying platform.
+     - Made extensive use of Python for the Sublime Text plugin, using a single code base for both versions of Sublime Text (supporting Python 2.6 and 3.3)
+     - Used Java for the query web interface project.
  * Google UK Ltd (6th July - 3rd October 2014)
      - Worked on a project automating analysis of historical production date to determine relationships between demand and resources used, to aid with future capacity planning.
      - Made extensive use of Python, using [pandas](http://pandas.pydata.org/) for data manipulation and statistical analysis